* Market sees more soy purchases in planned U.S.-China trade deal

 * Scope for U.S. sales to China adds to demand optimism in wheat

-* Trading light during holiday week, U.S. export data awaited (Updates with European trading, changes byline/dateline)
+* Trading light during holiday week (New throughout, updates with U.S. trading, changes byline/dateline, previous PARIS/SHANGHAI)

 “The market is getting confident that China is going to make meaningful purchases,” said Ole Houe, director of advisory services at brokerage IKON Commodities in Sydney.

-$1 = 0.8972 euros Reporting by Gus Trompiz in Paris and Emily Chow in Shanghai; Editing by Aditya Soni and Mark Potter
+Reporting by Tom Polansek in Chicago.
+Additional reporting by Gus Trompiz in Paris and Emily Chow in Shanghai; Editing by Aditya Soni, Mark Potter and Richard Chang

 Our Standards: The Thomson Reuters Trust Principles.